bgravenorst/doc.teku/docs/Reference/CLI/CLI-Subcommands.md

 ## validator

-Register or generate validators and send transactions to an Ethereum 1.0 node.
+Register or generate validators, and send transactions to an Ethereum 1.0 node.

 ### generate